 There are around 800 American bases deployed around the World.
 But many of these locations have only minor staff and many are logistic to its nature, and most staffmembers are desktop workers and pencil pushers.
 However the Americans have quite a few fighting military bases around the World.

+The US has got several well integrated installations in Australia.
 Pine Gap is the commonly used name for an Australian Earth station approximately 18 kilometres i.e. 11 miles South-West of the town of Alice Springs, Northern Territory in the centre of Australia.
 Pine Gap is operated by both Australia and the United States.
 Its longer name is Joint Defence Facility Pine Gap (JDFPG).
 It consists mainly of desktop workers.

-If you bring the American troops home the World will be overrun by the Chinese and the Russians in no time, and the US is still dependent on oil from the Middle East to a level of more than a quarter of its consumption.
+If you bring the American troops home the World will be overrun by the Chinese and the Russians in no time, and the US is still dependent on oil from the Middle East to a level of more than a quarter of its oil-consumption (2016).
 The US would get none oil if the Chinese had their will.
 The US can hope for and plot for a regime change in Venezuela to create a boost in oil-production in that particular country in order to increase oil imports from that country to the US if the new regime is friendly to the US.
 Venezuela has one of the largest oil reserves in the world.
 And Canada has lots of extra oil that they export mainly to the US.

 I think that China is to weak in its nuclear capacity to survive a war with the US.
 China relies on Russia’s nuclear capacity and Russia relies on China’s conventional army.
 They have a marriage of reasoning.
 But believe this, they do not trust each other!